chinhtruong107/DC-Jewelry-K3s-Platform/README.md

 - The IP overlay accepts traffic without an Ingress host and exposes HTTP only.
 The domain overlay uses the bundled K3s Traefik controller, routes `/api` to Laravel and all other paths to Next.js, and expects a TLS Secret named `dcjewelry-tls`.
 - `NEXT_PUBLIC_API_URL=/api` keeps browser API calls on the same domain.
 - HPA requires Metrics Server.
-K3s commonly includes it; confirm with `kubectl top nodes` before expecting scaling.
+K3s commonly includes it; confirm with `kubectl top nodes` before expecting scaling and ensure the two workers have capacity for any additional replicas.
 - This repository contains no real credentials. `k8s/base/secret.yaml` is ignored by Git.
 - Image names are centralized in `k8s/components/images`; deployment is rejected unless both tags match `sha-<lowercase-commit>`.
 No manifest or deploy path uses `latest`.